mesosphere-backup/dcos-bootstrap/README.md

 **[Read this blog post to learn more about DC/OS and dcos-bootstrap!][blog]**

-The project's goal is to get you started with *Mesosphere DC/OS* on AWS with as few steps as possible.
-Rather than following the official [AWS setup guide], you can use the provided tooling to launch a DC/OS cluster with a single command -- and delete it just as easily.
+The project's goal is to get you started with [Mesosphere DC/OS] on AWS with as few steps as possible.
+Rather than following the [AWS DC/OS Installation Guide], you can use the provided tooling to launch a DC/OS cluster with a single command -- and delete it just as easily.

 Note: Nothing here is meant to be used in production; that's what [Mesosphere Enterprise DC/OS] is for.